Table of Contents

 Once you’ve set up your Monitoring Agents for network latency monitoring, they continuously measure metrics like latency measure and collecting data, which you can easily view and analyze on Obkio’s Network Response Time Graph.

 Measure latency throughout your network with updates every minute.
-You can also further drill-down to identify exactly why latency issues are happening, where they’re happening, and how many network locations they’re affecting.
+This will help you understand and measure good latency levels for different applications vs. poor latency.
+If your latency levels go from good to poor, you can also further drill-down to identify exactly why latency issues are happening, where they’re happening, and how many network locations they’re affecting.

 When you measure latency, you need to understand the levels of latency.
 Certain levels of network latency can affect different applications in different ways.
 So understanding what's good and what's bad will help you prioritize troubleshooting.

-- Good Latency Measurement: A good network latency measurement is typically considered to be anything less than 100 milliseconds.
+Good latency is generally low latency, which means minimal delay or lag between sending a request or command and receiving a response.
+It is typically measured in milliseconds (ms).
+A good network latency measurement is typically considered to be anything less than 100 milliseconds.
 This means that it takes less than a tenth of a second for data packets to travel from one point to another on the network.
-This is considered acceptable for most applications, including web browsing, email, and file transfers.

 However, the acceptable latency measurement can vary depending on the specific application or industry.
 For example: